 My first church service in Kazakhstan was an eye-opening experience.
 For one, the gathering lasted three hours and included three sermons!
 As a guest preacher, I sat on the stage facing the audience.
 I could see up into the balcony, where all the children sat.
 A few adults sat scattered among them.
-I wondered why the children weren’t learning in a more age-appropriate setting.
+I wondered why the children weren’t studying the Bible in a more age-appropriate setting.

 Later, I asked my hosts, “Don’t you have a Sunday school for the children?”
 Their blank look revealed that they didn’t understand my concern.
 “Their parents teach them” was their simple explanation.